voldyman/iotDash/README.md

 #Cloud Dashboard

-This is a proof of concept app. *don't judge my skills* :)
+This is a proof of concept app. *don't judge me* :)

 ###Description
 Use MQTT to control iot Devices from a web dasboard

+&copy; Akshay Shekher